 Children (6 - 17 years): € 11.40 *

-- Königssee - Amidst stunning alpine scenery and near the Königssee Ice bobsleigh track, the village of Königssee offers a popular pedestrian zone with affordable shopping and excellent photo opportunities.
+- Königssee - Amidst stunning alpine scenery, near the Königssee Ice bobsleigh track, the village of Königssee offers a pedestrian zone with affordable shopping and excellent photo opportunities.

 -

 Enjoy the traffic-restricted historic town center with its beautifully painted houses and numerous shopping options.
-The local brewery “Hofbrauhaus Berchtesgaden” is a perfect spot for a break.
+The local brewery “Hofbrauhaus Berchtesgaden” is perfect for a break.

 You will also see the surprisingly large central station (opened on 1 February 1940) and the tunnel portal of the planned new railway line to Salzburg.
-From this period also come the “Little Reich Chancellery,” as well as the residences of Wilhelm Keitel and Alfred Jodl. - The Eagle’s Nest - The EAGLE’S NEST (“Kehlsteinhaus”) is accessible from early May to late October (depending on snow conditions on the access road) via special shuttle buses from Obersalzberg near Berchtesgaden.
+From this period also come the “Little Reich Chancellery”, and the residences of Wilhelm Keitel and Alfred Jodl. - The Eagle’s Nest - The EAGLE’S NEST (“Kehlsteinhaus”) is accessible from May to October (weather permitting) via special shuttle buses from Obersalzberg near Berchtesgaden.

-Perched spectacularly at 6,017 ft above sea level, the former Nazi representation building survived the British air raid on 25 April 1945 unscathed.
-Commissioned by Martin Bormann, it was constructed, including the 6.5 km long access road, in just 13 months under challenging conditions for the workers.
-From the bus terminus, you can reach the original elevator through a 124-meter-long tunnel, which takes you another 124 meters (406 ft) to the ‘Kehlsteinhaus,’ now a restaurant.
-A small exhibition reminds us of the inhumane Nazi dictatorship of the 3rd Reich.
+Perched at 6,017 ft above sea level, the former Nazi representation building survived the British air raid on 25 April 1945.
+Commissioned by Martin Bormann, it was constructed - including the 6.5 km access road - in just 13 months under challenging conditions.
+From the bus terminus, reach the original elevator through a 124-meter tunnel, which takes you another 124 meters (406 ft) to the ‘Kehlsteinhaus’, now a restaurant.
+A small exhibition recalls the inhumane Nazi dictatorship of the 3rd Reich.

 SKIP-THE-LINE Tickets Eagle’s Nest (2025 - bus ride incl. lift):